SINTEF/dlite/examples/TEM_data/README.md

 TEM data Example
 ================
 This example demonstrates how a user can access and combine different datasets and represent them in the form he or she needs.

-The basic idea is to semantically document both the datasets and the different ways one want to represent them as.
+By semantically documenting both the data sources (datasets, like TEM images and alloy composition) and data sinks (different ways to represent the data like thumbnail image, microscope settings, precipitate statistics, etc), the user can mix and match the data sources and sinks as wished.

 The example uses DLite as the underlying interoperability framework, but also introduces a set of other tools for working with semantically documented data.

 Content